Find your Advisor

 Carrie Canham

-Australia (SIT Australia, New South Wales, and University of Queensland), China, Hong Kong, Ireland, New Zealand, SIT Programs in (India, Indonesia, Nepal, Samoa, Serbia, Vietnam), Scotland (Edinburgh EN students and St. Andrews), Taiwan
+Australia (University of Queensland), China, Hong Kong, Ireland, Japan, New Zealand, Scotland (Edinburgh), SIT Programs in (India, Indonesia, Nepal, Samoa, Vietnam), Taiwan

 Cassidy Thompson

-Cambodia, Costa Rica, France, Israel, Jordan, Kenya, Morocco, Netherlands, Peru, SIT Programs in (Cameroon, Ghana, Jordan, Kenya, Madagascar, Morocco, Netherlands, South Africa, Tanzania, Tunisia), South Africa (OTS), WUSTL faculty-led summer programs
+Archaeology Field Study, Cambodia, Costa Rica, France, Germany, Israel, Jordan, Morocco, Netherlands, Peru (SFS), SIT Programs in (Cameroon, Jordan, Kenya, Madagascar, Netherlands, South Africa, Tanzania, Tunisia), Spain, South Africa (Arcadia, OTS), WashU Faculty-led Summer Programs, WashU Semester Programs in Chile, Germany, and Spain

 Because I had the opportunity to go abroad on two very different programs to two different countries and regions in Europe, I have really become an expert on the European abroad experience.
 Both of my programs allowed me to study very different topics, ranging everywhere from gender and sexuality studies, to art history, and religious studies.